NorESMhub/NorESM/doc/configurations/nudged_simulations.rst

 .. _nudged_simulations:

-Setting up a nudged simulation:
+Setting up a nudged simulation
 ===============================

 Step by step guide for nudged simulation